Uneasy lies the head that wears a crown.

-But not all tiaras were created equally, and even if you're royal you can't just go checking one out of the queen's closet as if it's a library book.
-And you most certainly can't just wear it in the bathtub even if you have been loaned it for a special event, like an Oscar nominee draped in $1 million worth of diamonds on the red carpet.
+But not all tiaras were created equally, and even if you're royal you can't just go checking one of the queen's out of her vault as if it's a library book.
+And you most certainly can't wear a piece that belongs to her in the tub, even if you have been loaned it for a special event, like an Oscar nominee draped in $1 million worth of borrowed diamonds on the red carpet.

-Even Margaret was only free to do what she wished because that tiara was hers, bought expressly for her ahead of her marriage to photographer Tony Armstrong Jones, later Lord Snowden.
-When the 19th-century Poltimore Tiara went up for auction in 1959, someone—possibly Margaret herself, but it could have been a gift from her sister the queen, or their mother, the Queen Mother—snatched it up for a bargain £5,500.
+When the 19th-century Poltimore Tiara went up for auction in 1959, someone—possibly Margaret herself, but it could have been a gift from her sister the queen, or their mother Elizabeth, the Queen Mother—snatched it up for a bargain £5,500.
 (Even more of a bargain because it can be taken apart into a diamond necklace and 11 brooches.
 In fact, royal tiaras in general are the Transformers of jewelry: many of them also double as necklaces.)

-Lord Snowden snapped a downright sexy photo of his wife wearing her wedding tiara, her lustrous dark hair piled on top of her head, in the bath at Kensington Palace in 1962—another moment in time that helped establish Margaret's legacy as a royal who cheekily refused to be tamed.
-(She tied a balloon to her tiara toward the end of the night at Diana and Charles' raucous pre-wedding ball.)
+Lord Snowden snapped a downright sexy photo of his wife wearing her wedding tiara, her lustrous dark hair piled on top of her head, in the bath at Kensington Palace in 1962—another moment in time that helped establish the spare heir's legacy as a royal who cheekily refused to be tamed.
+(She also tied a balloon to her tiara toward the end of the night at Princess Diana and Prince Charles' raucous pre-wedding ball.)

-She and Tony divorced in 1978.
-Their children, Lady Sarah Chatto and David Armstrong-Jones, 2nd Earl of Snowden, had the tiara auctioned off with some more of their mother's possessions at Christie's in 2006 reportedly to help cover the inheritance tax on her estate.
+Margaret and Tony divorced in 1978.
+Their children, Lady Sarah Chatto and David Armstrong-Jones, 2nd Earl of Snowden, had the tiara auctioned off with some more of their mother's possessions at Christie's in 2006, reportedly to help cover the inheritance tax on her estate.
 An unknown buyer paid £926,400 for the historic piece.
-(They made almost £10 million over all.)
+(The kids made almost £10 million from the auction over all.)

-On her own wedding day in 1947, Queen Elizabeth II wore Queen Mary's Fringe Tiara—its 47 diamond bars, made of stones taken from a necklace that Queen Victoria gave to Mary when she married her grandson George in 1893, looking like a dazzling picket fence.
+On her own wedding day in 1947, Queen Elizabeth II wore Queen Mary's Fringe Tiara—its 47 diamond bars, made of stones taken from a necklace that Queen Victoria gave to Mary when she married her grandson, the eventual King George V, in 1893, looking like a dazzling picket fence.
 The queen's daughter, Princess Anne, also wore it on her first wedding day, when she married Mark Phillips in 1973.